shuchi54/YelpCamp-project/README.md

 - Create and Update forms have both client-side and server-side validation
 - Create routes have authentication
-- Update, and Delete routes have authentication and authorization -Google Maps API
+- Update, and Delete routes have authentication and authorization
+- Google Maps API
+- Flash messages responding to users' interaction with the app
+- Responsive web design

 ## Installation Steps

 ### Install dependencies
--npm install
+- npm install
--or
+or
--yarn install
+- yarn install